Kolwezi: Road

 The city is crossed by Transafrican Highway 9 (TAH 9), which connects it to the cities of Lubumbashi and Dilolo.

 Rail

 The city of Kolwezi has one of the main railway stations in Congo, from where mineral loads and passengers board every day.
 The station receives trains from the Benguela railway.

 Air

 The Kolwezi Airport serves Kolwezi and the surrounding area.
 The airport is located about 6 km south of Kolwezi.

+Education

+The University of Kolwezi has launched the first digital library in the Democratic Republic of Congo.
+Many children who attend school in Kolwezi have also worked in the mines.